Server Side Caching Blog

 2. Choose hosting with server-side caching

-Which solution is best - server-side caching or a plugin - can vary greatly from person to person.
-It depends on which setup you use for your website.
+Note: Which solution is best – server-side caching or a plugin – can vary greatly from person to person.
+It depends on which other setup you use for the website.
 It is therefore essential that you test whether you get the best results for your site with server-side caching or with a caching plugin.
 Our support team will be happy to help you.
 It is important that you only ever use one cache , i.e. either server or plugin.
-Otherwise there may be conflicts or loading time problems - and that would be counterproductive.
+Otherwise there may be conflicts or loading time problems – and that would be counterproductive.

 1. use caching plugin

 As for almost everything, WordPress also offers numerous plugins for caching, which can be more or less complex and more or less expensive.
-The most popular WordPress caching plugins include W3 Total Cache, WP Fastest Cache, WP Super Cache and WP Rocket.

 Depending on which plugin you choose, you have different extensive functions and settings at your disposal.
 The simplest option is WP Super Cache from Automattic, while WP Rocket tops the list of premium plugins.

-Plugins for better performance
+Plug-ins for better performance

 As soon as the plugin is activated, caching is usually also active.
 You can then fine-tune the settings under the Settings menu item, depending on which functions the plugin of your choice offers.
 Depending on the content on your website, however, setting up the plugin may still involve a fair amount of work.